 The word, “competent” got to me.
 Essentially, we were talking about how doctors shouldn’t control their patients’ decisions in order to make themselves feel like more competent doctors, but it occurred to me that this applies to families too.
 I realized that I wanted to control my daughter to feel better as a parent.
 And, I know many women worry that if they don’t exert control over their frail parents’ lives, the outcome of that will make them bad daughters.

 So, instead of insisting that my daughter continue with softball, I loosened my grip a little and told her that I trusted her judgment and supported her decision, and that I love her.
-It hit me that, in this situation, it was more important for her self-worth to practice making a decision on her own, possibly getting it wrong than for me to make it for her.
+It hit me that, in this situation, it was more important for her self-worth to practice making a decision on her own than for me to make it for her.

 And, so it goes for how we relate to frail elderly, whose physical or cognitive abilities have created a concern for their safety and the impression that they cannot be trusted to make decisions — that their safety is more important to us than their autonomy is to them.
 But as with parenting or with our own choices, when safety and control win, freedom loses.
 And, freedom to choose our destiny is the precursor to creating a meaningful life.